Seeing the World

 In fourth grade, the children are beginning the early stages of the transition from childhood to puberty.
 The children are confident in their new way of seeing the world and are eager to learn about it in a more concrete manner.
 The children are finding new relationships with their parents, teacher, classmates, and to their schoolwork, while forming a sense of where they are in relationship to their environment, both in a social sense and in a geographical sense.

 The teacher must establish a new relationship with the children, one that helps them with the new rules and parameters that coincide with this period of development.
-Parameters and consequences need to be clear, presented with a sense of humor.
+Parameters and consequences need to be clear, and sometimes presented with a sense of humor.

 The Morning Lesson